 - The State significantly increased its VOIP and data capacity.
-Because of its move to cloud-based solutions, these could be done with minimal disruption. - The State could move much of its internal interactions to a Microsoft Teams based videoconferencing solution. - The State had been in the process of upgrading many workstations and surplusing the old equipment, and this equipment in the short run could instead be repurposed for employees operating from home. - In the longer term many employees working remotely are being upgraded to laptops and tablets to improve efficiency.
-Tablets using virtual desktops have been particularly useful to employees in the social services area operating in the field. - The State's implementation of MFA in this environment led to a significant hardening of its systems to intrusion.
+Because of its move to cloud-based solutions, these could be done with minimal disruption. - The State could move much of its internal interactions to a Microsoft Teams based videoconferencing solution. - The State is contemplating more permanent work from home and hybrid work strategies where possible.
+In advance of this, the State has been purchasing substantially more laptop devices than desktop devices.

+• The State's implementation of MFA in this environment led to a significant hardening of its systems to intrusion.